Wedjat Signal: clear

 One leaked key.
 Four hops.
 The crown jewels.

-A red team is worth it for exactly this: the chain nobody mapped, where four small mistakes add up to one critical breach.
-We start from a single authorized foothold and walk every reachable hop, proving each one before we take the next.
+The chain nobody mapped: four small mistakes that add up to one critical breach.
+We start from a single approved foothold and prove each hop before taking the next.
 Here is the real shape of one.

 WDJ-0042-PATH-01 assumed-breach traversal evidence store Critical